 Then there exists a $\mc{E}(r)$-action on

-which is triplely graded by the first, second grading and the cohomological grading.
-The degree shift on the first and second gradings are the same as \cref{deg:shift} and the homological grading is preserved under the action, and the operators $e,f,p_i,q_i$ shift the cohomology degree by
+which is triply graded by the first grading, second grading, and cohomological grading.
+The degree shifts in the first and second gradings are the same as in \cref{deg:shift}, and the operators $e,f,p_i,q_i$ shift the cohomology degree by